Tadeusz Kantor

-Tadeusz Kantor (6 April 1915 – 8 December 1990) was a Polish painter, assemblage and Happenings artist, set designer and theatre director.
+Tadeusz Kantor (/pl/; 6 April 1915 – 8 December 1990) was a Polish painter, assemblage and Happenings artist, set designer and theatre director.
 Kantor is renowned for his revolutionary theatrical performances in Poland and abroad.
 Laureate of Witkacy Prize – Critics' Circle Award (1989).

 Life and career

 Kantor was born to Marian Kantor-Mirski and Helena Berger.
 His family were staunch Catholics.
 His mother was related to composer and conductor Krzysztof Penderecki, through her German father.
 Born in Wielopole Skrzyńskie, Galicia (then in Austria-Hungary, now in Poland), Kantor graduated from the Cracow Academy in 1939.
 During the Nazi occupation of Poland, he founded the Independent Theatre, and served as a professor at the Academy of Fine Arts in Kraków as well as a director of experimental theatre in Kraków from 1942 to 1944.
 After the war, he became known for his avant-garde work in stage design including designs for Saint Joan (1956) and Measure for Measure (1956).
 Specific examples of such changes to standard theatre were stages that extended out into the audience, and the use of mannequins instead of real-life actors.

 In 1955, with a group of visual artists disenchanted with the growing institutionalization of avant-garde, he formed a new theatre ensemble called Cricot 2.
 In the 1960s, Cricot 2 gave performances in many theatres in Poland and abroad, gaining recognition for their stage happenings.
 His interest was mainly with the absurdists and Polish writer and playwright Stanisław Ignacy Witkiewicz (also known as "Witkacy").
 Stage productions of Witkacy's plays The Cuttlefish (1956) and The Water Hen (1969) were regarded as his best achievements during this time.
 A 1972 performance of The Water Hen was described as "the least-publicised, most talked-about event at the Edinburgh festival".